Amiton7/amiton7.github.io/README.md

-A Personal Website to share my scientific work!
+A small home on the web for my work in geometry, AI, teaching, and the occasional painting.